os-vr/OSVR-Senior-Project/README.md

 #### Continuous Gesture Monitoring
 Gesturing/ContinuousGesturing/Assets/Scenes/

 This ContinuousGestureMonitoring class continuously checks for gestures to occur.
+The available scene is currently setup for mouse input, but is available as a proof of concept, laying the groundwork for future development.

 <hr>